 The exact reasons why you may develop bile duct cancer aren't fully understood at present.
-However, there are certain factors that can increase your chances of getting it, which include:
+However, there are certain factors that can increase your chances of getting it, which include the following.

 Your GP will ask about your symptoms and examine you.
 He or she may also ask you about your medical history.
 Your GP may refer you to an oncologist (a doctor who specialises in cancer care).